Current Challenges in Operations Management and How to Tackle Them

 The Sustainability Mandate

 There was a time when sustainability was treated as a side project.
 Now it is central.
 Leadership teams are asking for carbon reduction targets.
 Customers want proof that their suppliers care about waste and resource use.
 Regulators are tightening requirements.
+Frameworks like the United Nations Johannesburg Plan of Implementation reinforce why leadership teams are tying operational waste reduction directly to broader sustainability commitments.

 This can feel overwhelming, especially when you are already fighting for efficiency.
 But here is the truth: sustainability and efficiency often move together.
 Reducing scrap lowers costs.
 Cutting energy use shrinks bills.
 Smarter planning reduces overproduction and excess inventory.